isaac-harris/synonym-finder/README.md

 To use the function write 'from getsynonym import getsynonym' at the top of that program

-Then write 'var = getsynonym(a)' where a is the word you want to search, and var is where the synonyms should be stored
+Then write 'foo = getsynonym(a)' where a is the word you want to search, and foo is where the synonyms should be stored

-If the word does not exist then var will = False
+If the word does not exist then foo will = False

 It's an extration out of WordNet.
 Refer to WordNet License for usage.
 As of today: